WebexCC-SA/LAB-2356/docs/lab2_autonomous_bot.md

 ![Initial Autonomous Agent Form](./assets/InitialAutonomousForm.jpg)

-- Configuration:
+- Configuration
     - Profile: This section is where you configure the options that give the guidance to your AI Agent.
 This form contains the key prompts that you AI Agent will use to perform the task you have for it.
         - Agent name: A human readable name for the AI Agent.
 This can be updated as required.
         - System ID: Generated, unique ID for the AI agent.
 This can be changed, but must be unique in your tenant.
         - Agent's goal: This describes what your agent should do at a high level.
         - Instructions: This is the heart of the AI Agent.
 This should be a full description of what your agent does and how it should do it.
 Include guardrails, error handling, context, and describe how actions (where applicable) should be used.
         - URL for agent profile image: This is the image used with your agent.
 You can add your own image if you wish.
         - AI engine: This lets you select which AI engine you wish to use.
 There are currently two engines available, "Webex AI Pro 1.0", and "Webex AI Pro-US 1.0".
 As our lab is based in the European data center, you will only see "Webex AI Pro 1.0".
         - Welcome message: This is the first message that your AI Agent will send to the customer.

             You can find the documentation on each option at the following [website](https://help.webex.com/en-us/article/nelkmxk/Guidelines-and-best-practices-for-automating-with-AI-agent).

     - Knowledge: This section allows you to select the Knowledge base that the agent will use to fulfil the responses to the customer.
     - Actions: This section defines the actions that you agent can take.
 You will see one default action included with each agent named "Agent handover".
 You can create additional actions to fulfill tasks as required.
     - Language: This allows you to select the language used by your AI Agent as well as the voice that will be used.
 For the Webex AI Pro-US engine, the only language  available is English.

 - Sessions: This allows you to see the interactions with your AI Agent.
 We will look at this in a later section.
 - History: This shows the save history of your agent.
 As you make changes that are subsequently saved and published, this section will be populated.